 How Much Does it Cost to Hire Someone to Set up an LLC for Me?

-The cost of having a business lawyer set up and form your LLC for you can be anywhere from $490 to $790 depending on the complexity of your business and how many members your LLC has.
+The cost of having a business lawyer set up and form your LLC or a law firm set up your LLC on your behalf can be anywhere from $490 to $890 depending on the complexity of your business and how many members your LLC has.

 Take note that getting a lawyer to set up your LLC is recommended to make sure that your LLC follows the right processes, complies with the state’s requirements, and most importantly, your LLC abides by the law of the states.

 How much does an LLC cost yearly?

 An LLC’s cost can vary annually.
 It depends where you decide to set up your business.
 You should establish your LLC in the state where you have a prevailing influence.
 Otherwise, if you don’t have a prevailing influence in a certain locale, choose a state that features lower start-up costs, such as Wyoming.